 Daughter of a laser

-The facility uses a revolutionary technique developed by the laboratory to "engrave" metal surfaces with a femtosecond laser.
-By engraving intricate micro- and nano-scale patterns it is possible to trap air and make surfaces super hydrophobic or water repellent.
+The facility uses a revolutionary technique developed by the lab to “etch” metal surfaces with a femtosecond laser.
+By etching intricate micro- and nanoscale patterns, it is possible to trap air and make surfaces superhydrophobic or water-repellent.

 Natural inspiration

-The characteristic given to the "unsinkable metal" is already present in nature: some species of spiders and ants can survive for long periods under or on the surface of the water by trapping air in an enclosed area.
-Argyroneta aquatic spiders, for example, create a dome-shaped underwater net, a so-called diving bell, which fill with air carried off the surface between their super-hydrophobic legs and abs.
-Likewise, fire ants can form a raft by trapping air between their superhydrophobic bodies.
+The characteristic conferred to the "unsinkable metal" is already present in nature: some species of spiders and ants can survive for long periods under or on the surface of water by trapping air in an enclosed area.
+Argyroneta water spiders, for example, create a dome-shaped underwater web, a so-called diving bell, which they fill with air carried from the surface between their super-hydrophobic legs and abdominals.
+Similarly, fire ants can form a raft by trapping air between their superhydrophobic bodies.

 The problem and the solution

-"This was a very interesting inspiration", he claims Guo.
-As the researchers note in the document: "The key insight is that faceted superhydrophobic (SH) surfaces can trap a large volume of air, indicating the possibility of using SH surfaces to create floating devices."
+“This was a very interesting inspiration”, he claims Guo.
+As the researchers note in the document: “The key insight is that faceted superhydrophobic (SH) surfaces can trap a large volume of air, which points to the possibility of using SH surfaces to create floating devices.”

-Guo's laboratory has created a structure in which the surfaces treated on two parallel aluminum plates face inwards, not outwards, therefore closed and free from external wear and abrasion.
+Guo's laboratory created a structure in which the treated surfaces on two parallel aluminum plates face inward, not outward, therefore closed and free from external wear and abrasion.
 The surfaces are separated by the right distance to trap and retain enough air to keep the structure floating, in essence creating a waterproof compartment.

-Even after being submerged for two months, the structures immediately bounced to the surface after the cargo was released.
-The structures also maintained this ability even after being punctured several times, because air remains trapped in the remaining parts of the compartment or in adjacent structures.
+Even after being submerged for two months, the structures immediately bounced to the surface after the load was released.
+The structures also retained this capacity even after being punctured multiple times, because air remains trapped in the remaining parts of the compartment or in adjacent structures.

-The first etching experiments took some time: an hour was needed for an area of 2,5 square centimeters.
+The first engraving experiments took some time: for an area of 2,5 square centimeters it took an hour.